Lent 2023

 Giving –

 Consider giving in addition to your normal offerings during Lent.
-Below are all charities that All Saints supports throughout the year and other special times for certain appeals.
+Below are all ministries/charities that All Saints supports throughout the year and other special times for certain appeals.

 All Saints Sherbourne